Concentration of measure bounds for matrix-variate data with missing values

+For the subgaussian model as considered in the present work, instead of independence, we have by the Projection Theorem, $\cov(V_j, X^k) = 0, \;\forall k \not=j$; see for example Theorem 2.3.1.~\cite{BD06}.
 Proposition~\ref{prop::projection} illuminates this zero correlation condition for the general model~\eqref{eq::missingdata} as well as the explicit relations between the regression coefficients $ \beta_k^{j*}$, error variances for $\{V_j, j \in [n]\}$, and the inverse covariance $\Theta_0= (\theta_{ij}) \succ 0$.
 This result may be of independent interests and holds for general covariance $A_0, B_0 \succ 0$.
 We prove Proposition~\ref{prop::projection} in Section~\ref{sec::proofofprojection}.